 Generate videos from text prompts with Kling AI.
-Use when creating videos from descriptions or learning prompt techniques.
+Use when creating videos from descriptions, learning prompt techniques, or building T2V pipelines.
 Trigger with phrases like 'kling ai text to video', 'klingai prompt', 'generate video from text', 'text2video kling'.

 Does it follow best practices?